rkristelijn/passport-local-simple/README.md

 },
 ```

-## calls search function
+## Call the search function

-this calls our db search function and invokes the callback 'done' with the arguments it's expecting
+This calls our db search function and invokes the callback 'done' with the arguments it's expecting.
+I'm also
+performing my password comparison here.

 ```javascript
 findByUsername(username, function (err, user) {